pitfail/pitfail-reports/report3/func_reqs.rst

         he "SELLS" it.

 Flow of Events for Successful Buy:
-        1. → The *Player, Webplayer, or TwitterPlayer* determines a *Security* and how much of it to "BUY".
+        1. → The *Player, WebPlayer, or TwitterPlayer* determines a *Security* and how much of it to "BUY".
 This is sent to the *System*
         2. → *System* signals the *Stock Price Source* for the price of the security.